Strixx-thierry/Puzzle-Room-Interactive-Env-Challenge/README.md

 # Library Escape

 ## What the game is
 You're locked in an old library and a **5-minute timer** is ticking.
-Poke around the room, solve the five puzzles hidden in the objects, crack the safe to get the door key, and get out before the clock hits `0:00`.
-If the timer runs out first, you lose and restart.
+Scattered around the room are five glowing objects.
+Walk up to one, press **F**, and a little **puzzle** pops up.
+Solve it and you're rewarded with a **chapter** of a story — a professor's confession that he hid in this room.
+Read all four chapters and you'll notice each one quietly hides a **number**.
+Those four digits are the code to **defuse the bomb** and unlock your way out.

-One room, one locked door, a countdown, and five things to figure out.
-There's a progress counter on screen (**Puzzle Progress: X / 5**) so you can see how many are left, and the door only opens once you've escaped with the key.
+One room, one countdown, five puzzles, a four-digit secret.
+There's a progress counter on screen (**Puzzle Progress: X / 5**) so you always know how many are left, and the exit only opens once all five are done.

-## The five puzzle tasks
+## The five puzzles
-You have to do all five, and none of them are explained in words — it's all lights, counting, symbols and sound.
-The only text on screen is the timer and the progress counter.

-1. **Turn on the desk lamp** — the lamp lights up a shelf so you can **count the glowing books** (that's the first number).
-2. **Use the magnifier** — look through it at a mark to reveal **faint symbols you count** (the second number).
-3. **Search the furniture** — check the chair / table to uncover a **hidden set of marks** (the third number).
-4. **Crack the safe** — punch the three counted numbers into the safe's keypad.
-It swings open and there's the **door key** inside.
-Wrong code just resets, so you can't brute-force it.
-5. **Escape** — grab the key, walk to the door, and it unlocks and swings open.
-You made it out → **YOU ESCAPED!**

-Nothing ever tells you the code in text — every digit is *counted from the environment*.
+Each object holds a different kind of puzzle, and solving it unlocks the next chapter of the story.
+You have to do them **in order**.

+1. **The Safe — Colour Memory.** Four coloured pads flash a pattern.
+Watch it, then click the pads back in the same order.
+Get it right and the safe gives up **Chapter 1**.
+2. **The Lamp — Truth or Lie.** Answer a few true/false statements.
+One wrong answer restarts the round, so read carefully.
+Clear them all to earn **Chapter 2**.
+3. **The Magnifier — Word Arrangement.** A sentence is scrambled into word tiles.
+Click the words in the right order to rebuild it (Undo / Backspace fixes mistakes) for **Chapter 3**.
+4. **The Chair — Find the Way Out.** A little maze appears.
+Guide the token from the start to the green exit with WASD / arrows (or the on-screen arrows) to unlock **Chapter 4**.
+5. **The Bomb — Disarm It.** Each chapter hid one digit.
+Punch the four numbers into the bomb's keypad.
+You get **3 attempts** — fail all three and it goes off (you lose).
+Get it right and all five puzzles are done.

+When the last puzzle is solved the **exit door glows green** so you know where to go.
+Walk through it → **YOU ESCAPED!**

+## Win & lose
+- **Win** — solve all five puzzles, then walk through the now-green exit door.
+- **Lose** — the 5-minute timer hits `0:00`, **or** you enter the wrong bomb code three times.
+  Either way a Game Over screen shows with a **Restart** button.

 ## Assets I used
 - **Library (the room)** — Sketchfab: https://sketchfab.com/3d-models/library-7fc61f0d65ee49d0b2904e85d1fa520e